Montzi/Workoutapp/README.md

 Cardio behaves differently inside a workout.
 No weight picker, no sets, no rest countdown.
 It shows the target length, the session clock keeps running, and you log it when you come back.
 In the time estimate a cardio block counts its full length plus the usual changeover minutes.

+## The menu

+The three lines to the left of the greeting.
+Inside:

+**What you have.** Four toggles: Dumbbells, Bodyweight, Kettlebell, Bands, each showing how many exercises it brings.
+Only what you have turned on is offered when the app suggests or replaces an exercise.
+Dumbbells alone is the default, so nothing changed until you go in and say otherwise.
+Turn dumbbells off and the app becomes a bodyweight app.
+At least one has to stay on.

+Anything already in a session stays put regardless.
+Turning off a kind of equipment changes what gets offered, never what you already planned.

+**History** and **Tester mode** moved in here too, off the home screen.

+The setting travels between devices with the rest of your preferences.

 ## Getting out of a panel